 - Commit to being an Akamai mentor for the summer by the middle of February before the summer in which you plan to mentor.

 Akamai mentors are held to a high level of expectations to help make the Akamai internship as productive, educational, and enjoyable as possible for everyone involved.
 These expectations are summarized below.

 - Akamai mentors are expected to be present to mentor their interns the entire length of the program, or at least be able to identify co-mentors during periods of absence and communicate these dates to Akamai staff and the interns by the middle of February preceding the summer of intended mentorship.

 - Akamai mentors are expected to prepare and develop a project plan for the summer internship that includes contingencies and room for adjustment according to the intern’s skill levels and interests.

 - Akamai mentors are expected to attend the concluding symposium in which the interns present their final project in a 10-minute technical presentation at the end of the summer.
-Dates will vary based on location, but will be communicated in advance and will take place sometime the first two weeks of August.
+Dates will vary based on location, but will be communicated in advance and will take place in August near the end of the program.

 - Akamai mentors are expected to allow their interns to attend weekly meetings (remotely presented by Akamai staff) for about 2 hours each week.
 Every intern completes a technical communication course that runs throughout the program, is integrated into the overall experience, and includes weekly assignments (e.g. write an abstract on their project).